pardahlman/RawRabbit/README.md

   }
 }
 ```
 What about connection strings in `csproj` projects?
 There is support for that, too.
-The expected format for the connection string is `brokers=firstUser:firstPassword@firstHost:1111/firstVhost,secondUser:secondPassword@secondHost:2222/secondVhost;requestTimeout=3600`
+The expected format for the connection string is `brokers={comma-seperated list of brokers};requestTimeout=3600`
 where:

 * `broker` contains a comma seperated lists of brokers (defined below)
 * `requestTimeout` is the number of seconds before `RPC` request times out.

+The format for a broker is `username:password@host:port/virtualHost`, for example `guest:guest@localhost:4562/`.